harrisonlabollita/w2kplot/README.md

 <a name="started"></a>
 ## Getting Started
-w2kplot is designed to be intuitive for any one familiar with matplotlib.
-It is seamless integrated, such that the user only has to worry showcasing their results, not how to showcase their resutls.
-For example, we can plot the band structure from calculation `case` in just a few lines of Python code.
+w2kplot is designed to be intuitive for anyone familiar with the matplotlib library.
+It is seamlessly integrated, such that the user only has to worry about showcasing their results, not how to showcase their resutls.
+For example, we can plot the band structure from WIEN2k calculation in directory `case` with just a few lines of Python code.

 ```python
 	# plot basic band structure